 Wolf Pact: The New Order -- When W. Jefferson Prescott III is introduced to a species of wolf that can alter its genetic makeup in order to walk as humans, he discovers a magical world and a second chance at life.
 His predestined rise to power creates chaos and unity.
 While Jefferson must learn the ways of the four-legged Cossibye, his three companions — Aponi, Shideezhi and Skilah — struggle to embrace life in Jefferson’s human world.
 This cultural collision, combined with the discovery of amazing physical and sensual powers, takes readers on a journey of fantasy, romance and mystery.

 Wolf Pact: Escape from Captivity -- After rescuing abused siblings on a dark Wisconsin night, the Cossibye clan is catapulted into a search for the orphans' relatives and face off with a madman who is leaving dead bodies and shattered lives wherever he travels.
-With the help of the children's father -- Michael Mangus Walker -- Jefferson, Sebby, Sherry and Reeny must rely on cunning and all of their special powers to preserve the children's safety and return peace to the plush Wisconsin countryside.
+With the help of the children's father -- Michael Mangus Walker -- Jefferson, Sebby, Sherry and Reeny must rely on cunning and all their special powers to preserve the children's safety and return peace to the plush Wisconsin countryside.

 Run to Danger -- Rustlers and Mexican vaqueros threaten the livelihood of the Circle H Ranch in 1877, making young Gus McIntyre’s job of rounding up stray Longhorns more than challenging.
 An aging Apache chief comes to Gus' rescue, and together they plot revenge and secure the Hamilton assets.
 In the process, long-standing animosities between their white and native cultures begin the healing process.
-Run to Danger is a triumph for readers of all ages.

 Chasing Gold – When a dying stranger slips a mysterious map into the hands of young Gus McIntyre, it sets he and his friends on an incredible journey to find the hidden wealth of Mexican Emperor Ferdinand Maximilian.
 Government agents and ruthless vigilantes from the Ku Klux Klan want the gold, too.
 When his life and the lives of those he cares most for are threatened, where will Gus run to avoid danger?
 Will his race to find the treasure end in hardship or happiness?